germanamz/errno/README.md

 }
 ```

-_Note: There's no way for use to know your errors in advance, so the better
+_Note: There's no way for us to know your errors in advance, so the best
-thing to do is you write your own set_
+thing to do is for you to write your own set of known errors_

 ### Translate to Errno
-You can take a plain Error and transform it to be an Errno using `translateToErrno`
+You can take a plain Error and _translate_ it to be an Errno using `translateToErrno`

 ```typescript
 import { translateToErrno } from 'errno';